studsio/core/doc/AboutStuds.md

 preference favors languages simliar to [Fantom][fantom].

 Early in the original design of Studs, the [Nerves Project][nerves] began to gain popularity.
-Nerves bears an uncanny similarly to what Studs was attempting to achieve -- as well as including a number of very useful design decisions that had not been considered.
+Nerves bears an uncanny similarity to what Studs was attempting to achieve -- as well as including a number of very useful design decisions that had not been considered.
 The present Studs project is largely based on the phenomenal work of the [Nerves team][nerves_team].